NickJoslyn/real-time-spectrum/README.md

 * If it does not exist, the frequency range for the observing band
 * A counter of how many times this observing band has been used in the past month

-These exported binary files will be used in a monthly cron job to produce monthly RFI statistics
+These exported binary files will be used in a monthly cron job (which calls **RFI_monthly_summary.py**) to produce monthly RFI statistics.

 ---